PervazGolrang/Project5-Fortinet-Multi_ASN-HA-LAB/notes.md

 # Lab Journal and Troubleshooting

 This project, was designed to showcase my CCNP Enterprise (ENCOR + ENARSI) and Fortinet FCP (FCSS Enterprise Firewall 7.4, FortiGate Admin 7.4, FortiAnalyzer Admin 7.4) skills in a realistic, impressive topology.
 Built on CML 2.9.0, it integrates Fortinet FGCP HA, BGP/OSPF routing, IPsec tunnels, and DMZ services, blending GUI and CLI configs.
-Below are my notes, implementation challenges, and troubleshooting tips as of October 26, 2025.
-If more problems arise, then the date will be updated.

 ---